benoit-pereira-da-silva/raffut-portaudio/README.md

 # raffut-portaudio
-Add PortAudio support to raffut.
+Add PortAudio support for [raffut](https://github.com/benoit-pereira-da-silva/raffut)

-# Build
+# build
+1. Install "portaudio".
+2.`go build -o raffut cmd/main.go`

+Note that any device that uses this flavour should have installed "portaudio"